-You can remove unneeded build targets from the Project window.
+You can remove the build targets that are no longer required from the Project window.

 - 1. Click the Targets tab in the Project window. - 2.
 Select the item to remove. - 3.
 Remove the selected build target, as explained in Table 4.10.